-Numerical experiments are conducted based on Nagao et al. (2022) to analyze the effects of cap-and-trade on a global supply chain with taxes and FTAs.
+Numerical experiments are conducted based on Nagao et al. [11] to analyze the effects of cap-and-trade on a global supply chain with taxes and FTAs.
 A design example is illustrated using 3D-CAD model and LCI database.
-The used data is not real data but has certain degree of reliability since they are estimated using statistics and database.
+The used data are not real data but have certain degree of reliability since they are estimated using statistics and database.
 As an example of data estimation, first, data such as weight and type of materials for each part are obtained from 3D-CAD model.
 Second, part unit cost is calculated based on material unit cost from statistic data.
 Third, procurement cost for each country is calculated based on price level of the country.
-Finally, material-based GHG emissions for each part is estimated using on the LCI database from Asian International Input and Output tables (Horiguchi et al., 2012).
-Table 2 shows BOM of the parts and procurement cost (Nagao et al., 2022).
+Finally, material-based GHG emissions for each part is estimated using on the LCI database from Asian International Input and Output tables [25].
+Table 2 shows BOM of the parts and procurement cost [11].
 The assumptions of a product and supply chain network are listed as follows:

-- 1) It is used that a vacuum cleaner consisting of 23 parts is used as a product example. - 2) The supply chain consists of the following four countries: China, Malaysia, the U.S., and Japan.
-The TPP are only considered as the FTAs; that is, customs duty between Malaysia and Japan is 0 [USD]. - 3) Parts and products are the same quality although different supplies and factories are selected.
+- It is used that a vacuum cleaner consisting of 23 parts is used as a product example. - The supply chain consists of the following four countries: China, Malaysia, the U.S., and Japan.
+The TPP are only considered as the FTAs; that is, customs duty between Malaysia and Japan is 0 [USD]. - Parts and products are the same quality although different supplies and factories are selected.
 Additionally, only cost and GHG are difference. - 4) Each country has 13 suppliers.
 The factories are selected from the following four candidate locations: Tokyo, Seattle, Shanghai, and Kuala Lumpur.
-The demand for the product is assumed to be 6,000 pieces in Tokyo. - 5) Part #19 (motor) is excluded from numerical experiments as well as Nagao et al. (2022) because it accounts for over half of the GHG emissions.
+The demand for the product is assumed to be 6,000 pieces in Tokyo. - Part #19 (motor) is excluded from numerical experiments as well as Nagao et al. [11] because it accounts for over half of the GHG emissions.